shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 2. Using Prime sizes avoids data clustering even when using simple bad hash functions. [ref](http://srinvis.blogspot.com.eg/2006/07/hash-table-lengths-and-prime-numbers.html)

 ## Assessment Remarks
-1. Quotient filter is space efficient when the accuracy is below 1/64.
+1. CQF has lower false positive rate than bloom filter when filters are highly loaded, see [Accuracy Test](#accuracy-test).
 2. When inserted kmer to fully loaded sketch the code just fail.
 I can’t even catch an exception.
 3. Sketch uses variable length counter for each kmer with max 2 bytes.
 If the kmer count exceeds 65535.
 The counter overflow and the value resets([CQF Unit Test](#cqf-unit-test))
 4. Sketch size can only be of the power-of-two.
 If you want to increase the sketch size you need to double it ([See Size Doubling](#size-doubling)).